Supreme Court's YouTube Channel Hacked to Promote Cryptocurrency | Law-Order

 - India

-The Supreme Court's YouTube channel was compromised Friday, displaying videos promoting a cryptocurrency developed by Ripple Labs, a US-based company.
+The Supreme Court of India's YouTube channel was hacked on Friday, with unauthorized videos promoting a cryptocurrency from US-based Ripple Labs being broadcasted.

-Currently, a blank video titled 'Brad Garlinghouse: Ripple Responds To The SEC's $2 Billion Fine!
-XRP PRICE PREDICTION' is live on the hacked channel.
+A blank video titled ''Brad Garlinghouse: Ripple Responds To The SEC's $2 Billion Fine!
+XRP PRICE PREDICTION'' was live on the compromised channel.

+According to a notice posted on the Supreme Court's website, the channel has been taken down and services will be resumed shortly.

-The apex court streams live hearings of constitution benches and public interest matters on YouTube.
-A considerable decision in 2018 led to the live-streaming of all constitution bench hearings, a policy unanimously decided by a recent full court meeting headed by then CJI UU Lalit.
+The Supreme Court of India uses its YouTube channel to stream live hearings of cases listed before constitution benches and matters of public interest.
+This follows a unanimous decision made during a full court meeting led by the then Chief Justice UU Lalit, in line with a groundbreaking 2018 verdict that endorsed live-streaming of court proceedings.

 (With inputs from agencies.)